Legal blog

 • residence permits — temporary residence (work, studies, family, business), permanent residence, EU long-term resident; see the 2026 document checklist;

-• work permits (types A–S), declarations of entrusting work, notifications for Ukrainian citizens;
+• work permits (types A–S), declarations of entrusting work, notifications for Ukrainian citizens, legal employment of a foreigner;

 • family reunificationresidence with family;